Learn how to make the coolest toy for kids right now, a Fidget Spinner, at home easily and without skate bearings!

 DIY Fidget Spinners without Skate Bearings

 These are clear epoxy stickers I got in the paper crafting section at Hobby Lobby.
-My original thought was to use glass bezels from the jewelry section but I worried about the potential for the glass to break and kiddos to get hurt and when I was looking for embellishments for my spinners I just happened to find these in the same section.
-They are self-adhesive and won’t break like glass, cool, right?
+My original thought was to use glass bezels from the jewelry section, but I worried about the potential for the glass to break and the kids to get hurt.
+When I was looking for embellishments for my spinners, I just happened to find these in the same section.
+They are self-adhesive and won’t break like glass—cool, right?

 DIY Fidget Spinners without Skate Bearings

-For each fidget spinner, you’ll need 4 epoxy stickers.
-Decorate 2 with pretty paper and 2 with craft foam and trim away the excess.
+You’ll need 4 epoxy stickers for each fidget spinner.
+Decorate 2 with pretty paper and 2 with craft foam, trimming away the excess.

 DIY Fidget Spinners without Skate Bearings

-Drill a hole through the craft foam sticker, taking care to choose a bit that is about the same size, perhaps just a teensy bit larger, than your toothpicks.
+Drill a hole through the craft foam sticker, choosing a bit that is about the same size, perhaps just a teensy bit larger, than your toothpicks.
 Getting a drill bit that works well might take a bit of trial and error, FYI.

 DIY Fidget Spinners without Skate Bearings